Relic/AuthoritativeMovementExample/README.md

 Also, some optimizations were done in both the Player and InputListener for reconciliation and when Inputs should be sent.

-Additionally, this build is deterministic and Physics2D (not sure about 3D, untested) rigid body physics work just fine as far as I've tested so far.
+Additionally, this build is deterministic and Physics2D (not sure about 3D, untested) rigid body physics work as far as I've tested so far.

+This build was tested by me both locally (to/from localhost) and with a server hosted on a Linux VPS with ~100ms ping from my location.
+Clumsy Lagswitch was used to do further network testing (especially for higher pings).

 ## Resources